 Mason’s first three collegiate positions came as an offensive assistant at Mesa (Ariz.)
 Community College in 1994, Weber State in 1995-96 and Idaho State in 1997-98.

 As a player, Mason was a two-year starter and four-year letter winner at Northern Arizona.
-During his undergraduate career, Mason was influenced by several outstanding coaches, including Kansas City Chiefs head coach Andy Reid, former Minnesota Vikings head coach Brad Childress, and former NFL head coach-offensive coordinator Marty Mornhinweg.
+During his undergraduate career, Mason was influenced by several outstanding coaches, including Andy Reid, head coach of the reigning Super Bowl champion Kansas City Chiefs.
+Other mentors from Mason’s Northern Arizona days former NFL head coaches Brad Childress and Marty Mornhinweg.

 Mason earned a bachelor’s degree in criminal justice from Northern Arizona in 1993.
 A native of Phoenix, Mason was a standout football player at Camelback High School.

 Derek and his wife, LeighAnne, have two daughters, Makenzie and Sydney.